Menditect/documentation/docs/Tools/playwright-connector.md

 ## Installation instructions

 - Download the Playwright Connector module from the Mendix Marketplace: https://marketplace.mendix.com/link/component/214764
+- Make sure to assign the Module Role in the module to a Project Role that is also used as [Execution User](../mta/execution-user) for the [Test Case](../mta/test-case).
 - To start Frontend Testing, you must [host a Playwright Browser](../../additional/installation/install-playwright-browser).